sportsculture/sport-cli/docs/deployment.md

 1. Build the NPM packages using `tsc`.
 2. Update the CLI's `package.json` with the Docker image URI.
-3. Build and tag the `gemini-cli-sandbox` Docker image.
+3. Build and tag the `sprtscltr-cli-sandbox` Docker image.
 4. Push the Docker image to the container registry.
 5. Publish the NPM packages to the artifact registry.